Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Introduction

 The prospect of using EMRIs to constrain the cosmological parameters relies on not only the completeness of a galaxy catalog, but also the accuracy of the redshift which can be inferred from the galaxy catalog.
 When extracting the redshift probability distributions of EMRIs from galaxy catalogs, previous works \citep{2008PhRvD..77d3512M, 2021MNRAS.508.4512L, 2023arXiv231012813L} have assumed that all galaxies have an equal probability to host an EMRI.
-However, in theory EMRIs could form in either normal galaxies \citep{2018LRR....21....4A} or active galactic nuclei \citep[AGNs, e.g.][]{2011PhRvL.107q1103Y}, and recent models suggest that the latter channel could be more important because the accretion disks in AGNs can capture and drive a large number of stellar-mass BHs to migrate towards the center \citep{2021PhRvD.104f3007P}.
+However, there might exist a substantial bias towards specific types of galaxies in the formation of EMRIs, as alternative formation channels could potentially yield higher EMRI rates in comparison to the standard channel \citep{2005ApJ...629..362H, 2017PhRvD..95j3012B, 2018LRR....21....4A}.
+These alternative channels include binary separations \citep{2005ApJ...631L.117M}, MBHB systems \citep{2022MNRAS.516.1959M, 2022ApJ...927L..18N, 2023ApJ...955L..27N} and AGNs \citep{2003astro.ph..7084L, 2007MNRAS.374..515L, 2011PhRvL.107q1103Y,2021PhRvD.103j3018P, 2021PhRvD.104f3007P, 2023MNRAS.521.4522D}.
+In particular, AGNs are potentially favourable environments for forming EMRIs because the accretion disks of AGNs can capture more stellar-mass BHs and BH binaries and drive them to migrate towards the central MBHs than normal galactic nuclei can do \citep{2020ApJ...898...25T, 2023PhRvX..13a1048A}.
+The major properties predicted by the different EMRI formation channels, such as the EMRI rates, eccentricities at plunges, and masses of the MBHs and stellar-mass BHs, are subject to considerable uncertainties, posing challenges in determining the origins of EMRIs.
 Therefore, what type of galaxies in a catalog can be considered as the hosts of EMRIs remains a question.